mcguinlu/dartDown/README.md

 ## Misc:

-* Because the API does not require a key, I can host this app via GitHub pages.
+* Because the API does not require a key, I can host the app via GitHub pages.
+Otherwise, I'd need a hosting solution that allows for secrets.
-* This project makes use of the [`xml2json` API](https://github.com/factmaven/xml-to-json) maintained by @factmaven:
+* This project makes use of the [`xml2json` API](https://github.com/factmaven/xml-to-json) maintained by [@factmaven](https://github.com/factmaven):
 * This project uses: [offline by Stéphanie Rusch from the Noun Project](https://thenounproject.com/term/offline/90580)